tolek-tpr/GLWrapper/README.md

 }
 ```
 Let's go through each new line step by step.
 You should already be familiar with registering a custom `BufferBuilder` with
 your own shader.
-Next you need to register an `AttributeType` object, which allows GlWrapper to create a custom VBO
+Next you need to register an `AttributeType` object, which allows GLWrapper to create a custom VBO
 automatically, after you have your type which you will use to both create a `AttributeContainer` and to write data to said
 container, you need to actually create your `AttributeContainer`.
 To do this, simply call new on `AttributeContainer` like so:
 ```java